-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
 20549

-Form 10-K

-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended March 31, 2012

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the Transition Period from

-Commission file number 000-19672

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization) 64 Jackson Road to

-Devens, Massachusetts (Address of Principal Executive Offices) 04-2959321 (IRS Employer Identification Number) 01434 (Zip Code)

-Registrant's telephone number, including area code:

-Securities registered pursuant to Section 12(b) of the Act: Common Stock, \$0.01 par value, NASDAQ Global Select Market Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by checkmark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗹

-Indicate by checkmark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗹

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \square No \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 232.405) is not contained herein, and will not be contained, to the best of the Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by checkmark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definition of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act (Check one):

-Large accelerated filer

-Accelerated filer

-Kon-accelerated filer

-Smaller reporting company

-(Do not check if a smaller reporting company)

-Indicate by checkmark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗹

-The aggregate market value of the registrant's Common Stock held by non-affiliates of the registrant on September 30, 2011, based on the closing price of the shares of Common Stock on the Nasdaq Global Select Market on that date (\$3.93 per share) was \$149.2 million.

-Number of shares outstanding of the registrant's Common Stock, as of May 29, 2012 was 51,994,311.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the definitive proxy statement for the annual meeting of stockholders scheduled to be held on July 27, 2012, to be filed with the Securities and Exchange Commission (the "SEC"), are incorporated by reference in answer to Part III of this Form 10-K.
+Form 10-K √ ✓ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 For the fiscal year ended March 31, 2013 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES 1934 S EXCHANGE ACT OF For the Transition Period from to Commission file number 000-19672 American Superconductor Corporat (Exact Name of Registrant as Specified in Its Charter) tion Delaware 04-2959 9321 (State or Other Jurisdiction (IRS Emp oloyer of Incorporation or Organization) 64 Jackson Road 0143 Devens, Massachusetts (Zip Co (Address of Principal Executive Offices) Registrant's telephone number, including area code: (978) 842-3000 Securities registered pursuant to Section 12(b) of the Act: Common Stock, \$0.01 par value, NASDAQ Global Select Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by checkmark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ☑ Indicate by checkmark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ☑ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the S during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has b requirements for the past 90 days.
+Yes \square No \square Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 month registrant was required to submit and post such files).
+Yes ☑ No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 232.405) is not contained, to the best of the Registrant's knowledge, in definitive proxy or information statements incorporated by reference amendment to this Form 10-K. defi Indicate by checkmark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a definition of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Ac Larg Large accelerated filer \square Accelerated filer \square Non-accelerated filer \square S (Do not check if a smaller reporting company) Smaller reporting company Indicate by checkmark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes \Box No \Box 7 The aggregate market value of the registrant's Common Stock held by non-affiliates of the registrant on September 30, 22 the shares of Common Stock on the Nasdaq Global Select Market on that date (\$4.15 per share) was \$169.4 million.
+2012, based on the closing price of the s and shares of common stock on the raiseard crock started on that date (\$ 1.15 per share) was \$100.1 minor. the s Number of shares outstanding of the registrant's Common Stock, as of June 10, 2013 was 60,463,294. the s

+Item